 This article explains the concepts and terminology used by the California Consumer Privacy Act (CCPA), and how Adobe Audience Manager, as a Service Provider, addresses various CCPA requirements.

-The California Consumer Privacy Act (CCPA) will come into effect on January 1st, 2020 and is another opportunity to make privacy an integrated part of your consumer experience.
-Audience Manager is leveraging existing privacy infrastructure to help you meet your obligations under CCPA when using Audience Manager, allowing you to be CCPA ready before and after January 1st, 2020.
+The California Consumer Privacy Act (CCPA), which came into effect on January 1st, 2020, is another opportunity to make privacy an integrated part of your consumer experience.
+Audience Manager is leveraging existing privacy infrastructure to help you meet your obligations under CCPA when using Audience Manager, allowing you to be CCPA ready.

 Audience Manager looks forward to partnering with you as you address any new obligations through the use of our data governance and privacy by design features.